Deadpool (video game): Plot

-After regenerating, Deadpool awakens to see X-Men members Wolverine, Rogue, Psylocke, and Domino, who are trying to foil Sinister's plot to conquer the world with his army of clones.
-Joining them, Deadpool flies the Blackbird to Genosha but crashes the plane, leaving the X-Men unconscious.
-Deadpool repeatedly slaps Wolverine to wake him up but fails, so he goes forward on his own.
+After regenerating, Deadpool awakens to see Wolverine, Rogue, Psylocke, and Domino, who are trying to foil Sinister's plot to conquer the world with his army of clones.
+Joining them, Deadpool crashes the Blackbird in Genosha, leaving the X-Men unconscious.
 While wandering through Genosha, Deadpool runs into Cable, who has come from the future to ensure that Sinister's plan does not succeed, as it will inadvertently destroy the world.
-However, Deadpool finds Cable's conversation boring and shoots himself in the head.
-He awakens later to find a note from Cable urging him to hurry or he will miss an "incredibly large-breasted" fangirl.
-This motivates Deadpool to regroup with Cable, only to learn there is no fangirl after Deadpool mistakes Cable for "her" and ends up getting punched by him.
 After Cable explains that Sinister is in a nearby security tower broadcasting a signal to keep the X-Men unconscious, Deadpool decides to infiltrate it to deal with Sinister, despite Cable's protests.
-After fighting off an army of clones, Cable returns to the future and Deadpool heads up the tower, where he discovers Sinister wired into it and electrocutes him by messing with the controls.
-In the act, Deadpool destroys the tower and kills Sinister, only to learn from Cable that it was just a clone.
-Cable convinces Deadpool to take the situation seriously by telling him that his favorite taco restaurant will be destroyed along with the rest of the world if Sinister is not stopped.
+Deadpool discovers Sinister wired into the broadcaster and electrocutes him by messing with the controls, destroying the tower and killing Sinister.
+Cable explains it was a clone, convincing Deadpool to be serious by telling him Sinister's plan will also destroy Deadpool's favorite taco truck.
+With Cable's help, Deadpool reconfigures a Sentinel boot into a flying machine to take him to Magneto's citadel, only to crash into Rogue in mid-air.